tien/reactive-dot/apps/docs/docs/guides/usinng-papi.md

 ## Typed API

-The `TypedApi` allows easy interaction with the runtime metadata, with a great developer experience. .
+The `TypedApi` allows easy interaction with the runtime metadata, with a great developer experience.

-`PolkadotClient` interface shapes the top-level API for `polkadot-api`.
 You can find the full documentation [here](https://papi.how/typed).

 ```ts
 import { useTypedApi } from "@reactive-dot/react";